Iscycia/aspen/README.md

   - Online classes on Udemy

 And additional projects on AspenHYSYS following the curriculum of:
-  - Online classes on Udemu
+  - Online classes on Udemy